-How is the Highest Monthly Average Daily (HMAD) calculated?
+How is the Highest Monthly Average Daily (HMAD)calculated?

 The HMAD is determined using the highest usage between two actual reads.
 The actual usage is reduced by the base load usage to determine the heat load usage.
 The heat load usage is divided by the number of degree days in the period to determine the use per degree day.
 The use per degree day is multiplied by the highest month's degree days and added to the monthly base load to determine the highest monthly usage.
-The highest monthly usage divided by the number of days in the month to determine the HMAD.
+The highest monthly usage is divided by the number of days in the month to determine the HMAD.

-New Jersey Natural Gas will serve as a backup supplier in the event your suppier fails to deliver an adequate supply of natural gas.
+NJNG will serve as a backup supplier in the event your suppier fails to deliver an adequate supply of natural gas.
 If this situation occurs, the supplier will be assessed costly penalties.

-If I buy my gas from another supplier, who do I call in case of a natural gas emergency or an outage?
+If I buy my natural gas from another supplier, who do I call in case of a natural gas emergency or an outage?